loopwerk/loopwerk.io/content/articles/2026-02-01-tim-cook-sold-apples-soul.md

 I think of it this way: I would never buy a Tesla, because I don't want to drive a car built by a fascist.
 [Many people think like me.](https://www.theverge.com/transportation/869603/tesla-q4-2025-earnings-revenue-profit-musk-robotaxis) Apple is dangerously close to suffering the same fate.

 The Apple I fell in love with is dead.
 What remains is a $3 trillion company that has traded its soul for stock price stability.
-And I'm stuck here, in their garden, watching the walls grow higher.
+I'm still in their garden - but at least now I'm looking for the gate.